SuperOfficeDocs/superoffice-docs/docs/en/customer-center/tutorials/custom-form-signature.md

 description: Custom form in Customer Centre with Signature
 author: kronicz
 so.date: 01.20.2012
-keywords: CRMScript
-so.topic: tutorial
+keywords: CRMScript, Customer Center so.topic: tutorial
 ---

 # Custom form with signature

-A typical business scenario for this could be an order form, perhaps shown on an Ipad or similar tablet, where the customer would sign to confirm the order.
+A typical business scenario for this could be an order form, perhaps shown on a tablet, where the customer would sign to confirm the order.

 ![Custom form with signature -screenshot][img1]